MicrosoftDocs/learn/learn-pr/student-evangelism/intro-azure-sphere-iiot-connectivity-methods/includes/2-what-are-connectivity-options.md

 Azure Sphere devices receive over-the-air OS and application updates via network connectivity.
-Applications cannot program the connectivity mechanisms directly but can configure, use, and query the wireless communications subsystem.
+Applications can't program the connectivity mechanisms directly but can configure, use, and query the wireless communications subsystem.

-There are two primary forms of connectivity for the Azure Sphere, i.e., Wi-Fi connectivity and Ethernet connectivity.
+There are two primary forms of connectivity for the Azure Sphere, that is, Wi-Fi connectivity and Ethernet connectivity.

-Wi-Fi connectivity is achieved through 802.11 b/g/n Wi-Fi radio that operates at both 2.4GHz and 5GHz.
+Wi-Fi connectivity is achieved through 802.11 b/g/n Wi-Fi radio that operates at both 2.4 GHz and 5 GHz.

 LAN connectivity is provided through an external Microchip ENC28J60 Ethernet chip connected over the SPI bus.